MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Hadoop Distributed File System (HDFS)
 _Publisher: Accenture_

-The Hadoop Distributed File system (HDFS) connector will crawl content from any given HDFS Cluster using the WebHDFS http interface.
+The Hadoop Distributed File system (HDFS) connector crawls content from any given HDFS Cluster using the WebHDFS http interface.
 Each file is submitted with its metadata (size, location, last accessed, etc.).
 Updates are discovered automatically.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/HDFS+Connector)